sumukhamh/CSE-276B/README.md

+# Turtlebot minigames
-# CSE-276B- Human Robot Interaction, Winter 19
+## CSE-276B- Human Robot Interaction, Winter 19

 This is a package that implements games by modifying the existing turtlebot_follower code.